 Electrocution: Underwater welders performing wet welds or working in partially submerged spaces face the risk of electrocution.
 Contrary to popular belief, this is one of the least common causes of death for underwater welders – with only one recorded instance of a welder being electrocuted while underwater – but it’s still a serious concern for underwater welders.

 Explosions: Pockets of gas can form during hyperbaric welding and get trapped in closed spaces, creating the risk of explosion if the gasses aren’t properly vented.
 If oxygen pressure is low enough, holes can even be blown in the torch cable, potentially causing injury.

 Decompression Sickness: As with all divers, special care needs to be taken to prevent decompression sickness.
 Underwater welders work up to hundreds of feet underwater, often without another diver in the water with them, making decompression illness a significant concern.

-Drowning: The most common cause of death for underwater welders, drowning can be caused by a number of factors.
+Drowning: Drowning is the most common cause of death for underwater welders, and can be caused by a number of factors.
 Gear failure is typically the culprit, with air umbilicals, masks, and oxygen tanks all presenting possible points of failure that can lead to drowning.

 Long-term risks of underwater welding

 Dysbaric osteonecrosis: An affliction long-time divers face, dysbaric osteonecrosis (also known as avascular necrosis or bone necrosis) is the death of bone tissue due to a lack of blood supply reaching the tissue.
 Most commonly seen in the femur, bone necrosis often requires surgery for treatment, and sometimes total joint replacements.
 While not fatal, bone necrosis can be severely debilitating, and notably ended the career of pro athlete Bo Jackson.